vipul2802/o365hq.com/content/blog/How to build an intelligent workplace with SharePoint Part 2.md

 *"Superpowers" of the home site*

 Building sites is quick, but there are tools to make it even quicker.
-One of these tools is [SharePoint Online Provisioning Service](https://provisioning.sharepointpnp.com/) .
+One of these tools is SharePoint Online Provisioning Service.
 It allows you to simply deploy samples and solutions and customize them to meet your needs.
 We encourage you to check it out!